-Installing a Graphics Card: Gently push down on the top edge of the card until it is fully inserted into the PCI Express x16 slot.
+• Installing a Graphics Card:

+Gently push down on the top edge of the card until it is fully inserted into the PCI Express x16 slot.
 Make sure the card is securely seated in the slot and does not rock.

-Removing the Card: Press the white latch at the end of the PCI Express x16 slot to release the card and then pull the card straight up from the slot.
+Removing the Card: Gently push back on the lever on the slot and then lift the card straight out from the slot.